contextco/raggle/README.md

 ![Github card](https://github.com/user-attachments/assets/50fc3276-d641-4931-b12a-e303cabf31ba)

 # SideKick 🥾 By Context.ai
-SideKick 🥾 is open source LLM chat and AI search that runs over your team's data.
+SideKick 🥾 is an open source LLM chat and RAG over your team's data.

-- Connect your team's data sources, today supporting Google Docs and GMail with more available soon.
+- Perform RAG over all your team's data, today supporting Google Docs and Gmail, with more integrations available soon.
-- Perform RAG over all your team's data.
-- Integrate directly with frontier models over API and switch between them to get the best of each model's strengths
+- Chat directly with frontier models over API and switch between them to get the best of each model's strengths.

 ## Get Started

-Sidekick is fully self-hosted and can be deployed on most cloud infrastructure that supports Docker images.
+Sidekick is designed to be fully self-hosted and can be deployed on most cloud infrastructure that supports Docker images.

 ### Configuration